lem-project/lem/README.md

 ## Plan
 - To implement the basic vi commands.

-- To distribute executable/binary on surported platforms.

-- To make a learning application using lem(Electron version).
+- To implement the frontend using Electron

 ## Notes